cobbler/cobbler.github.io/manuals/2.8.0/3/1_-_Cobbler_Primitives.md

 The find command allows you to search for objects based on object attributes.

-Please refer to the {% linkup title:"Command Line Search" extrameta:2.8.0 %} section for more details regarding the find sub-command.
+Please refer to the [Command Line Search]({% link manuals/2.8.0/3/2/7_-_Command_Line_Search.md %}) section for more details regarding the find sub-command.

 ### Dumpvars (Debugging)

 The dumpvars command is intended to be used for debugging purposes, and for those writing snippets.
 In general, it is not required for day-to-day use.